What's the plan? Simba:

 - Avalanche Express by Colin Forbes involves Western intelligence escorting a defecting Soviet general across Europe on the Orient Express.
 The Soviet wartime sabotage network along the route is activated to kill him, giving counter-intelligence agencies a unique opportunity to round up these cells in peacetime.

 - Bait duty debates happen a lot on Buffy, and usually Xander gets the job, being as he's the Butt Monkey of the series.
 This was reversed at the beginning of season three: Because Buffy was "absent", the Scoobies had to work without her, and the role of bait was passed to Cordelia.
-Subverted because the one to actually become the bait was - Willow!
+Subverted when Xander and Cordelia are too busy arguing over this, they fail to notice the vampire is sneaking up on Willow.

 - In Pretty Guardian Sailor Moon, Sailor Venus takes on this role for much of the show.
 She sees this as a good use of her life because she has a terminal illness and knows she'll reincarnate before long anyway.